ROSEMARY RICHINGS: THE NEURODIVERSITY LIVED EXPERIENCE WRITER & EDITOR FOR HIRE

 • 5

-I have gained capabilities in the areas I wished to learn and feel more confident in handing over the reigns when expert services are needed.
 Rosemary is a pleasure to work with because she takes the daunting "start up" needs of a super beginner and supports you from the intake right through to the launch.

 Picture